 Date approved 09 May 2023

 Minute number 10 (e)

 Version number 3.0

-Review date May 2024
+Date reviewed 03 June 2024

 Standing orders are the written rules of a local Council.
 They are used to confirm a Council's internal organisational, administrative and procurement procedures and procedural matters for meetings.
 They are not the same as the policies of a Council but they may refer to them.
 A local Council must have standing orders for the procurement of contracts.